QuickLogic-Corp/qorc-sdk/qf_vr_apps/qf_1micvr_app/README.md

 3. Reset the board to start running the 1-Mic VR application.

-## Building using a 3rd part VR engine
+## Building using a 3rd party VR engine

 The default project does not provide any voice recognition engine, consequently no keyword detection will be performed.
 To plug-in the desired 3rd party engine